LorinItzhak/FurniterStore.github.io/README.md

-## Welcome to Our E-commerce Website
+## Welcome to Our Funitre Website

 ### Introduction
-This repository hosts an e-commerce website that provides a seamless shopping experience for customers.
+This repository hosts an Funitre website that provides a seamless shopping experience for customers.
 Below, you'll find an overview of the main features and functionalities of the website.

 ### Table of Contents
 1. *Registration and Login*